polybird/docs/TechnicalWhitePaper.md

 ### 4.1 Software Architecture Blueprint

-Designed for high-performance and robust operation, PolyMatch—Polybird’s matching engine, our users would experience negligible lags or delays in accessing the dashboard as well as placing or canceling orders.
+Designed for high-performance and robust operation, PolyMatch — Polybird’s matching engine, our users would experience negligible lags or delays in accessing the dashboard as well as placing or canceling orders.
 Executions would be high-speed, as PolyMatch would be built from scratch using powerful languages: Java, Go, and C++.
 PolyMatch would be a low-latency, high throughput, and high-availability matching engine to process trades up to multimillion tps.

 <img src="https://i.imgur.com/9EzyR64.jpg" />

 The entire software architecture would be hosted using high-availability infrastructure with geo-replication, load-balanced, and powerful backup mechanisms.
 PolyMatch would have auto-healing features, highly scalable design, and failover mechanisms.

-### 4.2 PolyDer Mechanisms
+### 4.2 PolyMEX Mechanisms

-In this section, we would discuss some of the mechanisms used in PolyDer platform to offer peer-to-peer trading with spot and leveraged products like perpetual swaps, futures and several others.
+In this section, we would discuss some of the mechanisms used in PolyMEX platform to offer peer-to-peer trading with spot and leveraged products like perpetual swaps, futures and several others.

 #### 4.2.1 Contract Mechanisms

 1. **Spot contracts** refer to trading at spot prices, that is, immediate buying or selling at current market prices.
 This also means immediate settlement of the terms of contract.
 Since spot contracts are not leveraged products, it allows users to trade at low cost, expose themselves to high volumes, and safeguard their capital.
-PolyDer spot trading would be accessible to all Polybird exchange users by default.
+PolyMEX spot trading would be accessible to all Polybird exchange users by default.

 2. **Futures contract** is a derivative product and is an agreement to buy or sell a financial instrument at a predetermined price at a predetermined time in future.
 They are either physically settled or settled in cash.
-In futures, traders don’t have to use 100% of their collateral as margin, since PolyDer would provide leverage up to 50x.
-PolyDer would perform all calculations in a certain stablecoin and with various options for trading, users can explore the derivatives market.
+In futures, traders don’t have to use 100% of their collateral as margin, since PolyMEX would provide leverage up to 50x.
+PolyMEX would perform all calculations in a certain stablecoin and with various options for trading, users can explore the derivatives market.

 3. **Spread contract** is a derivative product and consists of sale of futures contracts as well as for offsetting them.
 This would allow traders to hedge their positions for better risk management.
 Over course of time, we would add many assets.
-We hope through PolyDer, we would create more liquid market for Polybird ecosystem as well as for the digital asset world.
+We hope through PolyMEX, we would create more liquid market for Polybird ecosystem as well as for the digital asset world.

 #### 4.2.2 Order Mechanisms